ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 # Easy Image integration

 CKEditor 5 introduces a new way of handling images, with a strong focus on the end–user experience.
-This feature is called {@link features/easy-image Easy Image} and its goal is to make the image upload as effortless and intuitive as possible.
+This feature is called [Easy Image](https://ckeditor.com/ckeditor-cloud-services/easy-image/) and its goal is to make the image upload as effortless and intuitive as possible.

 <info-box info>
 	This feature is enabled by default in all builds.